 Greenhouse Gas Emissions

-To continue to track and quantify our own environmental footprint, we conducted an inventory of our greenhouse gas (GHG) emissions in fiscal 2014.
-Using the World Resources Institute/WBCSD Greenhouse Gas Protocol, we evaluated the major emissions from our global retail stores and manufacturing operations.
-Because more than 80 percent of our GHG emissions are attributable to energy for use in our stores, offices, and manufacturing plants, we are focusing our efforts on energy conservation and the purchase of renewable energy.
+To continue to track and quantify our own environmental footprint, we conduct a yearly inventory of our greenhouse gas (GHG) emissions.
+Using the World Resources Institute/WBCSD Greenhouse Gas Protocol, we evaluated the major emissions from our global retail stores, manufacturing operations and purchased goods and services.

-The 2014 inventory found our Scope 1 and Scope 2 emissions were 1,258,092 metric tons of carbon dioxide.
+The 2017 inventory found our Scope 1, Scope 2 and Scope 3 emissions were 16,581,000 metric tons of carbon dioxide equivalent.
 According to the Protocol, Scope 1 includes direct GHG emissions from sources that are owned or controlled by the company.
 For Starbucks these include manufacturing plants, store operations, and company-owned vehicles and aircraft.
-Scope 2 includes indirect GHG emissions from the generation of purchased electricity consumed by the company.
-Emissions increased 14.2%, largely because some of our energy savings have been offset by the growth of our business into new sectors that have altered our environmental footprint in unanticipated ways.
-For example, the addition of heated food to our menu has required an increase in refrigeration and ovens, offsetting a portion of the gains from our existing energy efficiency measures.
+Scope 2 includes market-based electricity emissions from the generation of purchased electricity consumed by the company.
+Through the purchase of Renewable Energy Credits (RECs) we are able to offset 62% of our store emissions globally.
+Scope 3 emissions is the largest component to our footprint.
+It includes purchased goods and services, as well as, emissions from our licensees and partnerships.
+The leading contributors for Starbucks are food, dairy, coffee and packaging.